tudelft3d/IFC_BuildingEnvExtractor/README.md

 * :ballot_box_with_check: "IFC" "Correct placement"
   * Boolean
   * Toggles if the local placement of the model should be corrected.
+  * Default value = true
+* :ballot_box_with_check: "IFC" "Fetch footprint elevation"
+  * Boolean
+  * Toggles if the footprint elevation should be determined based on the IfcBuildingStorey object representing the ground floor.
+This uses the the DigiGO BIM Base IDS (BIM Basis ILS) naming convention to find the ground floor.
+This means the ground floor storey will have a name that starts with 0 or 00.
+If true this entry will disable the "JSON" "Footprint elevation" entry.
+  * Default value = false
 * :white_check_mark: "JSON" "Footprint elevation" :white_check_mark:
   * Float/double
   * Sets the level at which a horizontal section will be taken of the building.
 This section is used to create the footprint.
+This entry is disabled if  "IFC" "Fetch footprint elevation" is true.
   * Default value = 0
 * :white_check_mark: "JSON" "Footprint based" :white_check_mark:
   * Boolean